easymock/easymock/README.md

 - Make sure `jq` is installed.
 If not, install it with your favorite package manager (`brew install jq`, `choco install jq`, `apt-get install jq`, `yum install jq`, etc.).
 - If gpg gives an `Inappropriate ioctl for device` error, enter this in your shell: `export GPG_TTY=$(tty)`
 - Add a little speech on the features in "ReleaseNotes.md" (remove the Change Log part, which will be regenerated automatically)
-- Set the github_user, github_password, gpg_passphrase, bintray_user, bintray_api_key as environment variables
+- Set the github_user, github_password, gpg_passphrase as environment variables
 - Launch ./deploy-easymock.sh version
 - During the deployment, you will be asked to do different things.
 Do them
 - Announce to gitter, tweet and blog ;-)

 In case of a failure during the build before the deployment, do `mvn versions:commit -Pall` and start over.

+If something was staged in Maven Central, you can drop the staging repository with `mvn nexus-staging:drop`.

 ## Deploy the website